Ever stared at a carton of eggs and wondered,

 And white eggs?

-Nada.
-No pigment.
 Hens like White Leghorns just don’t have the genes to add color, and that’s totally fine!

-There’s a common misconception (thanks to decades of false marketing) that brown eggs are somehow healthier than white eggs.
+There's a common misconception (thanks to decades of false marketing) that brown eggs are healthier than white eggs.
 But this is not true.
-The color of an eggshell is simply determined by the breed of the hen.
-It doesn’t affect the nutrients, flavor, or quality of the egg itself!
+Brown vs white eggs taste the same, and the color of an eggshell is simply determined by the breed of the hen.

 And here’s a fun fact: the color of a hen’s earlobe can (not always) give you a hint about the color of the eggs she’ll lay.

-The egg shell color doesn’t affect the nutritional content, flavor, or quality of the egg: it’s purely cosmetic!
+Brown eggs vs white eggs nutrition is really a non-issue since the shell color doesn't affect the nutritional content, flavor, or quality of the egg: it's purely cosmetic!

-Even hens of the same breed won’t lay eggs in exactly the same shade.
+And when chickens are pasture-raised, hens of the same breed won’t lay eggs in exactly the same shade.

 Think of it like freckles: some hens just make more pigment than others.

 Add pasture sunshine, fresh forage, and a happy, free-range life, and you get a beautiful rainbow of natural, unique eggs.
+You can learn more about what pasture-raised eggs really means and why it matters.

-That’s why you’ll often notice a beautiful color variation in our truly pasture-raised eggs.
-In contrast, uniform-color eggs in the store usually come from highly controlled factory conditions.
+That's why you'll often notice a beautiful color variation in our truly pasture-raised eggs.

 We don't cram our hens into double- or triple-decker confinement barns.
 Instead, our eggs come from a partnership of small regenerative farmers in our Co-Op, raising slightly different breeds, each living naturally on pasture.